greenszpila/aws_ec2/README.md

 # terraform-aws-ec2-instance

-Simple repo that you can use to spin up EC2 Instance in US-East-2 location
+A simple repository that allows you to spin up EC2 Linux instance in any region.

+Please modify the `aws region` and `ami_key_pair_name` in the `variables.tf` file to match your aws region and aws ssh key.

 ### Dependencies